-The Bonds will be subject to redemption prior to their stated maturity dates on and after May 1, 2028 at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.
+The Bonds maturing on or before January 1, 2028 are not subject to optional redemption prior to maturity.
+The Bonds maturing on or after January 1, 2029 will be subject to redemption prior to their stated maturity dates on and after January 1, 2028 at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.